 Powerful Retirement Lessons: Inspiring Quotes from 7 Famous Retirees

-The following 7 successful individuals shared wisdom that can help you have a better retirement.
-They also demonstrated that age is just a number, some of them reaching their physical, financial, and professional peaks well after traditional retirement age.
+The following seven successful individuals have shared some wisdom with the world that can help you have a better retirement.
+They also demonstrated that age is just a number.
+Some of them reached their physical, financial, and professional peaks in life well beyond what we think of as the traditional retirement age.

-In 1901 at 66 years old, Carnegie sold his highly profitable holdings at a massive valuation.
-His companies were sold for $480 million — a figure equivalent to 12 times the businesses’ annual earnings.
+In 1901, at 66 years old, Carnegie sold his highly profitable holdings at a massive valuation.
+His companies were sold for $480 million – a figure equivalent to 12 times his businesses’ annual earnings.

 Retirement Lesson: Carnegie did not get rich by accident.
-Building wealth and retirement planning takes focus and dedication.
+Building wealth and planning for retirement takes focus and dedication.
 Use retirement planning tools that let you track and manage your strategies.

-Louis Armstrong had a long vibrant career as one of our most beloved jazz musicians.
-He recorded his best selling record in 1964 at the age of 63 and kept touring and performing all over the world until his death.
+Louis Armstrong had a long, vibrant career as one of the world’s most beloved jazz musicians.
+In 1964, at the age of 63, he recorded his best-selling record.
+He kept touring and performing all over the world until his death.

-Retirement Lesson: Armstrong kept the music and never retired.
-The lesson here is to figure out what gives you happiness and just keep doing it.
-Explore 41 ideas for health, wealth and happiness in retirement.
+Retirement Lesson: The lesson here is to figure out what gives you happiness and just keep doing it.
+Here are 41 ideas for health, wealth and happiness in retirement.